Enjoy a remarkable recreation of ‘The Grand Tour’ in miniature

 - Day 4: Tuesday 26 February

 - This morning we visit the most influential classical building to come down to us from antiquity, our neighbour throughout our stay, The Pantheon.
-We continue on to the remains of another spectacular structure, the vast Baths of the Emperor Diocletian, part of which was converted into a church by Michelangelo.
-Our morning ends with a visit to Rome’s finest museum of classical antiquities in Palazzo Massimo, with spectacular frescoes, mosaics and sculptures.
+We proceed to Palazzo Massimo alle Terme, Rome’s finest museum of classical antiquities with spectacular frescoes, mosaics and sculptures.
 Following a pause for coffee we continue to Villa Farnesina - the renaissance villa built for Sienese banker and Papal Treasurer Agostino Chigi, and frescoed by Raphael and his workshop.
 We end our morning’s activities at one of the great focal points of Rome, the historic Quartiere degli Inglesi, Piazza di Spagna and the Spanish Steps.
 Lunch is not included today and the afternoon and evening will be free for private explorations.

 - Day 5: Wednesday 27 February

 - We drive to Piazza del Popolo, the impressive entry point into the city for most eighteenth century Grand Tourists, to visit one of Rome’s great, yet smaller basilicas, Santa Maria del Popolo, with works by Caravaggio, Raphael and Bernini.
 After coffee we visit the Galleria Borghese, the most important collection of works of art in the city, with masterpieces by Raphael, Titian, no less than six Caravaggio and above all, the most famous group of Bernini’s sculptures in existence.
 We continue to Piazza Navona, dominated by Bernini’s Four Rivers Fountain for a group lunch.
 Our afternoon will include visits to San Luigi dei Franchesi to see Caravaggio’s St Matthew cycle and San Agostino, with a Caravaggio altarpiece.
 The evening will be free.